Koenkk/zigbee2mqtt.io/docs/guide/configuration/zigbee-network.md

 ### Changing the Zigbee channel

 Changing the channel of an existing Zigbee network is supported.
 In Zigbee, this is done by broadcasting a network update indicating the channel change.
 Devices that are asleep during the broadcast (usually battery powered end devices) will not switch immediately, but the next time they wake-up.
-It is therefore adviced to trigger them after the channel change.
+It is therefore advised to trigger them after the channel change.

 ::: warning
-Not all Zigbee devices might support a channel change, in case devices become unresponsive after the channel change, it is advised to re-pair them.
+Some Zigbee devices do not support changing channels.
+In case a device remains unresponsive several minutes after the change, and after having been triggered/woken up, you may have to re-pair it manually.
 :::

 ::: warning